To stem migrant flow, Tanzania offers climate-stressed farmers loans

-DAR ES SALAAM (Thomson Reuters Foundation) - At a busy intersection in Tanzania’s largest commercial city, farmer-turned-hawker Pascal Kipeta runs a wooden stall offering a wide range of Chinese products to motorists, while keeping an eye open for city guards who might seize his merchandise.
+DAR ES SALAAM, Sept 2 (Thomson Reuters Foundation) - At a busy intersection in Tanzania’s largest commercial city, farmer-turned-hawker Pascal Kipeta runs a wooden stall offering a wide range of Chinese products to motorists, while keeping an eye open for city guards who might seize his merchandise.

 “It is a very tough job.
 I have to be alert all the time to avoid being hit by the speeding cars and also to ensure that my things are not taken by the askaris, for it is illegal to conduct business here,” he told the Thomson Reuters Foundation.